 As a learning organization, Army Medicine has evolved with the times and continues to make significant contributions to advance medical research and care to become a global system for health and a ready and resilient force in support of Army 2020.
 Over the years, our medical advancements and vast healthcare experiences have helped Army Medicine to heal Soldiers with 95 percent able to survive their wounds and recover to either return to their units or make the successful transition to Veteran status and civilian life.
 While wounds of war are ours to mend and heal, Army Medicine has not lost sight of the unique opportunity to look towards the future to establish a new course of medicine and health.
 We will continue to engage our Soldiers, retirees, family members and Army civilians in conversations about health to enhance Army readiness and create healthier lives for the Army family.

-The U.S. Army Medical Research and Materiel Command
+U.S. Army Medical Department Medical Research and Material Command

 External Links Disclaimer - The appearance of hyperlinks to external sites does not constitute endorsement by the Department of the U.S. Army of the linked web site or the information, products or services contained therein.
 For other than authorized activities such as military exchanges and Morale, Welfare and Recreation sites, the Department of the U.S. Army does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the stated purpose of this DoD web site.